rguryanov/lezer-overlay-problem/README.md

 Open 127.0.0.1:3011

-When you have many divs - highlight breaks
+When you have many divs - highlighting breaks
 ![alt text](breaks.png)

-If you have not so many divs - highlight works
+If you have not so many divs - highlighting works
 ![alt text](works.png)